-26.10.16 Habitable Room, Amenity Open Space, Sight Lines and Access for Residential Activities
+26.9.14 Habitable Room, Amenity Open Space, Sight Lines and Access for Residential Activities

-- (i) Whether the design of the residential unit makes adequate alternative provision for amenity open space for residents, including the practicality and usability of the space. - (ii) Whether the gross floor area per habitable room provides a design that achieves a suitable level of internal amenity for the occupants, including consideration of adequate ventilation and the functioning of the residential unit. - (iii) Where redevelopment of an existing building is involved, the practicalities of complying with the required performance standards and whether alternative provision achieves a design that maintains a high level of internal and external amenity for occupants. - (iv) Whether the design and location of the adjoining building or structure, or other measure can mitigate a direct line of sight between habitable rooms. - (v) Where residential activities are proposed at ground floor along Identified Pedestrian Frontages, the impact upon the vitality of the street, safety and security for residents, design and appearance of frontage, and privacy and outlook for residents. - (iv) The extent to which the proposal is consistent with the principles and criteria of the Harbourside Design Code in Appendix 26.2.
+- (i) Whether the design of the residential unit makes adequate alternative provision for amenity open space for residents, including the practicality and usability of the space. - (ii) Whether the gross floor area per habitable room provides a design that achieves a suitable level of internal amenity for the occupants, including consideration of adequate ventilation and the functioning of the residential unit. - (iii) Where redevelopment of an existing building is involved, the practicalities of complying with the required performance standards and whether alternative provision achieves a design that maintains a high level of internal and external amenity for occupants. - (iv) Whether the design and location of the adjoining building or structure, or other measure can mitigate a direct line of sight between habitable rooms. - (v) The extent to which the proposal is consistent with the principles and criteria of the Harbourside Design Code in Appendix 26.2.

-26.10.17 Development Undertaken Prior to Wharf Construction in the Steamer Basin
+26.9.15 Development Undertaken Prior to Wharf Construction in the Steamer Basin